MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/admin-enable-calls.md

 ## Enable or disable calling

-1. Sign in to the instance by using your admin or author credentials.
+1. Sign in to the environment by using your admin or author credentials.

     > [!TIP]
-    > To find the URL for the instance, select the **Analyze** tab in the PC app.
+    > To find the URL for the environment, select the **Analyze** tab in the PC app.
 The URL is shown in the **Instance URL** field at the bottom of the page.
 Copy this URL, and paste it into the address bar of your web browser.
     >
     > ![Instance URL field.](media/instance-url.PNG "Instance URL field")